MercanoGlobal/SNIP/README.md

     docker-compose up

-This automatically builds the docker-image and fires up nginx, PHP and MariaDB.
+This automatically builds the docker-image and fires up Nginx, PHP and MariaDB.
 Access your SNIP instance at http://localhost/.

 All files are served directly; the SNIP-configuration for Docker resides in docker/snip.php